shehzadahmedqureshi/portfolio/README.md

 I have developed more than 100 web projects including both front-end and back-end projects.
 Some of those are mentioned here.

 **Note:** Some of these web projects are linking to an archive version of the website (My Work) because the client recently changed the website and that recent work is not mine.
+That's why archive version of the website will load slow.

 1. [Mighty Host Website](http://mightyhost.com.au/): Converted all provided PSD files to HTML and CSS, creating cross-browser compatible web pages.
 Deployed the website on the client's host.
 2. [Fish Recruiting Website](http://fishrecruiting.com.au/): Converted PSD files to HTML and CSS for cross-browser compatible web pages.
 Applied JQuery for animations and deployed the website on the client's host.